 |Probation Officer||Legal Professional||Bachelor's degree||4||Interview probationers and parolees regularly to evaluate their progress in accomplishing goals and maintaining the terms specified in their probation contracts and rehabilitation plans.

 Recommend remedial action or initiate court action in response to noncompliance with terms of probation or parole.

 Administer drug and alcohol tests, including random drug screens of offenders, to verify compliance with substance abuse treatment programs.

 Prepare and maintain case folder for each assigned inmate or offender.

-Discuss with offenders how issues such as drug and alcohol abuse and anger management problems might have played roles in their criminal behavior.
+Discuss with offenders how issues such as drug and alcohol abuse and anger management problems might have played roles in their criminal behaviour.

 Communicate with counsel regarding case management or procedural requirements.

 Confer with judges concerning legal questions, construction of documents or granting of orders.

 Draft or proofread judicial opinions, decisions or citations.